RubixML/ML/README.md

 Read the latest docs [here](https://docs.rubixml.com).

 ## What is Rubix ML?
 Rubix ML is a free open-source library for the PHP language that allows you to build programs that learn from your data.
-We provide tools for the entire machine learning life cycle from ETL to training, validation, and production with over 40 supervised and unsupervised learning algorithms.
+We provide tools for the entire machine learning life cycle from ETL to training, cross-validation, and production with over 40 supervised and unsupervised learning algorithms.

 ## Getting Started
-If you are new to machine learning, we recommend the section [What is Machine Learning?](https://docs.rubixml.com/en/latest/what-is-machine-learning.html) to get started.
+If you are new to machine learning, we recommend taking a look at the [What is Machine Learning?](https://docs.rubixml.com/en/latest/what-is-machine-learning.html) section to get started.
 If you are already familiar with basic ML concepts, you can browse the [basic introduction](https://docs.rubixml.com/en/latest/basic-introduction.html) for a brief look at a typical Rubix ML project.
 From there, you can browse the official tutorials below which range from beginner to advanced skill level.

 ### Tutorials & Example Projects
 Check out these example projects using the Rubix ML library.
 Most come with instructions and a pre-cleaned dataset.